 - Pricey

-Best Large Food Dehydrator: STX International Dehydra Commercial Grade Stainless Steel Digital Food Dehydrator
+Best Large Herb Dehydrator: STX International Dehydra Commercial Grade Food Dehydrator

 STX’s commercial dehydrator can stock your herb pantry in hours.
 Ten 304-grade stainless steel trays offer 11 square feet of drying capacity for treats from beef jerky to the seasonings that make it delicious.